-DC: What is your name, major, minor, and graduation year?
+DC: What’s your name, major, and graduation year?

 DC: Which Dingman Center programs have you been involved with?